-- Wear shorts or work out pants and t-shirt or tank top and comfortable shoes are best.
+- Wear shorts or workout pants, a t-shirt or tank top, and comfortable shoes.

-- If minor is unaccompanied by an adult we must have parental consent form signed.
+- If a minor is unaccompanied by an adult, we must have a signed parental consent form.

 Contact information for the Physical Therapy and Sports Rehabilitation Dept: